Read time: 2 minutes

-When done right, though, a cooked carrot can become a showstopper, not just the shaved afterthought to top a side salad.
+When done right, though, a cooked carrot can become a showstopper, not just the afterthought to top a side salad.

 In this particular recipe, the entire point is the carrot.
 And the way it’s cooked is perhaps unlike any carrot preparation you’ve seen before.
 Enter the crispy carrot fritter.

 - 5 carrots